netkv/nanofetch/README.md

 # nanofetch
-lightweight fetch made in bash
+lightweight fetch made in shell

 *and coded in gnu nano*